 The sole objective in investment decisions for all Fiduciaries of the System is to achieve optimal returns and safety of principle for sufficient liquidity to provide benefits to participants.
 A long-term sustainable portfolio is comprised of investments that can thrive for lasting periods of time, while mitigating idiosyncratic risk and minimizing systemic risks that may impede the portfolio's continued success.
-The path to a long-term sustainable portfolio shall not supersede fiduciary responsibility.
-A long-term sustainable portfolio and actions taken to support its pathway shall support fiduciary standards and focus on desirable long-term return outcomes.
+The path to a long-term sustainable portfolio and actions taken to support its pathway shall support fiduciary standards and focus on desirable long-term return outcomes.
 The System may achieve this objective by using ESG factor insight and data in conjunction with traditional analysis to identify potential risks to performance.
 Fiduciaries of the System shall consider the impact of these potential systemic risks on the assets of the several systems.
 Such considerations include but are not limited to monitoring net-zero aligned investments and climate solutions to ensure a path to a long-term sustainable portfolio, consistent with the fiduciary responsibilities set forth in Title 21, Subtitle 2 of the State Personnel and Pensions Article.